Guangzhou Circle: Architect

 The building was designed by Italian architect Joseph di Pasquale.
 The building's height is 138 m, and features 33 stories.
 The building has a total area of 85,000 m2, and was developed with a global investment of roughly 1 billion RMB (US$150 million).

 Di Pasquale stated he was looking for a design based on Oriental psychology and perception, and used the Chinese use of logographic symbols (sinograms) in writing as inspiration.

 Many other meanings are linked with the building: the iconic value of jade discs and numerological tradition of Fengshui.
 In particular, the double disc of jade (bi-disk) is an ancient royal symbol of a Chinese dynasty which ruled in this area around 2000 years ago.
 The building reflection in the water of the river creates the same type of image: a double jade bi-disc.
 This figure also corresponds to the number 8 and the infinity symbol, which has a strong propitiatory value in Chinese culture.

 The building also takes a reference from an idea of the Italian Renaissance; "quadratura del cerchio" (squaring the circle).
-The two circular facades contain and support suspended groups of storeys, which "square" the perfect circumference of the facades in order to make the interior space orthogonal and habitable.
+The two circular facades contain and support suspended groups of storeys, which "square" the circumference of the facades in order to make the interior space orthogonal and habitable.